 Understanding cardiovascular endurance is the first step to being able to improve it.
-Here, we’ll show you what cardiovascular endurance is, how to measure it, and how to improve it.
-You’ll find ways to support your heart, lungs, and muscles so they can perform better and you can reach new fitness goals.
+We’ll touch on what cardiovascular endurance is, how to measure it and how to improve it.

 What Is Cardiovascular Endurance?

-Cardiovascular endurance is a metric used to measure your body’s overall performance during higher intensity exercises.
-It’s an indicator of heart health, lung health, and muscle function.
-It’s a measurement of your body’s ability to remove carbon dioxide and pump oxygen-rich blood to your organs.
+Cardiovascular endurance is a measure of how well you can perform large-muscle, dynamic exercises at moderate to high intensity for an extended period of time (typically over 20 to 30 minutes).
+It is a measurement of your body’s ability to remove carbon dioxide and pump oxygen-rich blood to your organs.
+This makes cardiovascular endurance a direct indicator of heart function, lung capacity, and muscle function.
 If you have high cardiovascular endurance, you’ll be able to perform intense exercises and workouts longer than someone who has low cardiovascular endurance.

-Here’s the science behind it: When you breathe, your body draws in oxygen from the outside world, filling your lungs with air.
+Here’s the science behind it: When you inhale, your body draws in oxygen from the outside world, filling your lungs.
 Some of this oxygen helps you continue breathing while other oxygen atoms are transferred into the bloodstream.
-This oxygen-rich blood then moves to the heart where it’s pumped out to your muscles, cells, and organs via blood vessels.
+This oxygen-rich blood then travels to the heart where it’s pumped out to your muscles, cells, and organs through the circulatory system.

-When you partake in strenuous physical activity, your muscles need more oxygen than when you’re resting.
-This means your cardiovascular system works harder than normal to pump oxygenated blood to your working muscles.
-If you have poor cardiovascular endurance, you won’t get enough oxygen to your muscles, and you’ll start to experience fatigue.
+When you engage in strenuous physical activity, your muscles need more oxygen than when you’re resting.
+This means your cardiovascular system works harder than normal to move oxygenated blood to your working muscles.
+If you have poor cardiovascular endurance, you won’t get enough oxygen to your muscles and you may feel light-headed or start to experience fatigue.

 How To Measure Cardiovascular Endurance

-Metabolic equivalents (METs) is a ratio of the amount of oxygen you use at rest compared to when you’re exercising.
-One MET is the calculation of how much energy you expend while at rest.
-The number of METs you expend during exercise indicates how much harder you’re working.
-For example, a four METs indicator during moderate exercise means your body is working four times as hard as when you’re at rest.
+Metabolic equivalent (MET) is a ratio of the amount of oxygen consumed while at rest compared to the amount of energy expended when you’re exercising.
+One MET is the calculation of how much energy, measured in calories, you expend while at rest.
+The number of METs you use up during exercise indicates how much harder you are working.
+These MET scores can be derived from a stress test using a treadmill or stationary bike, usually performed at a medical facility or sports clinic.

 The second test measures your VO2 Max, which is also known as maximal oxygen uptake.
-This test measures the maximum amount of oxygen your body consumes during high-intensity activities.
-The measurement used is milliliters of oxygen consumed every minute per kilogram of your body weight (mL/kg/min).
-VO2 tests are generally expensive and usually reserved for serious athletes.
+This test measures the maximum amount of oxygen your body consumes during sustained and exhaustive exercise.
+The test is performed while an individual performs graded maximal exercise on a treadmill or a bike, while wearing a mask measuring oxygen consumption as well as a heart rate monitor.
+VO2 Max tests are generally expensive and performed by a clinician or exercise physiologist.